shihaamabr/bml-tg-notify/README.md

 ./bml-tg-notify.sh
 ```
 - Maybe run in a screen to run in background?
-### Setting Delay - Optional
+## Setting Delay - Optional
-- By default delay is set to 160 seconds
-- In a new terminal run `echo XX > delay` where XX is the time in seconds you want to delay script logs into account.
+`echo XX > delay` where XX is the time in seconds you want to delay script logs into account
+### Notes
+- Default value is 160.
-- Please note that if the XX value is less than a certain value (I think 15) your IP could get blocked by CloudFlare for DoS attack.
+- If the XX value is less than a certain value (I think 15) your IP could get blocked by CloudFlare for DoS attack.
 - You do not need to restart script after changing delay.

 ## Bugs
 - [You tell me :)](https://github.com/shihaamabr/bml-tg-notify/issues/new)